 #3: Avoid Burnout

-Too often, early-career professionals and physicians get caught up in the hustle.
+Too often, physicians get caught up in the hustle.
 They work long, hard hours in positions they may or may not be passionate about.
 Even if the compensation is good, you need to take care of yourself to protect your long-term earning potential.

 That’s right, burnout is an all-too-real concept, and it could negatively impact your finances.
 If you lose the passion for your career and choose to leave or get let go, you’re limiting your ability to continue earning and saving.
 Protect yourself from this by reconnecting with why you love your career or pursuing roles that are meaningful and fulfilling for you.